MatteoFalcioni/Multiscale_Convolutional_Neural_Network/README.md

 - `--window sizes` specifies the chosen window sizes of the feature images, in meters.
 For example, a valid argument could be `--window sizes 2.5 5.0 10.0`
 - `save_model` specifies if the model should be saved or discarded.
 Default is True
 - `model_save_dir` specifiying the directory where the model should be saved. .
 The default directory is `models/saved/`
+- `--dataset_filepath` allows you to specify the path to a bigger dataset file, for which training and evaluation files are subsets.
+This is useful if you want to generate feature images only for a subset of the full dataset, while still using all points for nearest neighbor feature assignment.

 If you save the model, it will be saved as a `.pth` file that can be loaded later on for evaluation or for predictions.
 In the same folder, the code will automatically save the files: